vhborges/cryptography/One-time pad/README.md

 # One-Time Pad
-This cipher is one of the simplest and easiest to understand and, if correctly used, is the most secure known cipher, meaning that no information about the plaintext can be gathered by simply looking at the ciphertext.
+This cipher is one of the simplest and easiest to understand.

+If correctly used, is the most secure known cipher, meaning that no information about the plaintext can be gathered by simply looking at the ciphertext.

 However, since it requires that:
 1. the key's length must be the same size as the plaintext length (implementation requirement);